Girbons/evonove_site/content/blog/2013/build-python-desktop-application-with-jenkins.md

 intro.maxparagraphs: 2
 ---

-We recently started using `Jenkins <http://jenkins-ci.org/>`_, a well known system for Continuous Integration, and make it perform tasks like build and package multiplatform desktop applications.
+We recently started using [Jenkins](http://jenkins-ci.org/), a well known system for Continuous Integration, and make it perform tasks like build and package multiplatform desktop applications.